 It creates confusion otherwise because a person may try to find justification for their behavior.
 It’s probable that they will second guess themselves and wonder if their behavior is in fact due to their genuine satisfaction.

 Do they like to feel rewarded internally or do they like the acclaim that accompanies it?

 Use intrinsic based motivation when an employee is having a hard time performing a task or if there’s an important deadline they need to meet.

 Don’t get us wrong, extrinsic based motivation has its place and time.
-Though intrinsic motivation is best to maintain employee satisfaction in the long-term.
+An intrinsically motivating work environment, however, is best to maintain employee satisfaction in the long-term.

 What Can You Do As A Manager?

 What does motivating employees have to do with a manager’s position?

 According to a Gallup report, only 2 out of 10 employees will agree that their performance is managed in a way that motivates them to do outstanding work.

 For one thing, managers take on a role model position upon accepting manager status.
 You and other managers alike have a responsibility to your employees and to the company as well.

 Another important goal for a responsible manager is ensuring that your employees have the tools they need to stay productive and get their jobs done.